pennz/PneumothoraxSegmentation/notes.md

 continue traing from 8th epoch, as optimizer weights momentum changed, performs not good, -> to 0.440

 --> now, more aug level. -> not better, random thing or aug too much? just revert it back

+check if run again, will CV output be different metric (averaged) is 0.43853221405297516, this time, loss decreases all the time (so it is lucky thing?)